JSri-Hari/amFOSS-Tasks/Task-01/README.md

 #### Star all amFOSS repositories
-When I followed the instructions given in Tasks sheet it was really fun to run last COMMAND.
+When I followed the instructions given in Tasks sheet it was really fun to run that last COMMAND.